Survival Tips for Doing Free Camping in Australia

 Australia is expensive – that is one of the first challenges that backpackers and other budget travelers discover when they arrive in this country.

-Accommodation usually takes the biggest share of the daily budget so that is good place to start saving money.
+Accommodation usually takes the biggest share of the daily budget so that is a good place to start saving money.
 One good way to save in accommodation costs is to work for it: either work for a hostel or do some wwoofing or helpX.
 But if you are on a road trip and cannot or don’t want to work, free camping is an excellent way to save in accommodation costs.

 There is a lot of free campsites around Australia where you can camp legally for a short period of time.
 The quality and available facilities vary a lot in these sites, some are just roadside rest areas and some are proper campsites located in a nice area.

 If you want to do free camping the one and only tool to find everything you need is WikiCamps app.
 You can set from the filters the map to show only the ‘free sites’ which makes it easy to navigate.

-Most of the time free campsites don’t have much facilities, except toilets and water taps in some.
+Most of the time free campsites don’t have many facilities, except toilets and water taps in some.
 This makes the free camping sometimes a bit challenging when you have to find all the things you need from somewhere else than where you are staying.
 It’s not actually hard when you know where to look and personally I consider this to be a part of the adventure.
 You also learn to appreciate things you normally take for granted like hot showers.

 Finding the facilities